 Woodland Park School District Re-2 encompasses the northern half of Teller County.
-The current enrollment is 2,512 PK-12.
-This size makes the District small enough to be responsive to student and constituent needs and yet large enough to offer a well-rounded instructional program.
+The current enrollment is 2,021 PK-12.
+This size makes the District small enough to be responsive to student and constituent needs yet large enough to offer a well-rounded instructional program.
 The District has 138 certified teachers, 123 classified staff, and 12 administrators.
-The District is home to three PK-5 elementary schools; one 6-8 middle school; and one 9-12 high school, and one K-10 charter school.
+The District has three PK-6 elementary schools, one 7-8 middle school, one 9-12 high school, and one K-10 charter school.

 We are large enough to offer comprehensive programs at all levels yet small enough for the personal attention and comforts of a caring community.